 - We host a free, open-access mailing list with nearly 5,000 subscribers.
 To learn more, visit our mailing lists page.

-- We organise an annual Internet Research conference, one of the premier academic conferences in this field.
-The most recent one was held in Daegu, Korea (October 2014) and the next will be Phoenix, Arizona, USA (October 2015).
-More information on our annual conference can be found here.
+- We organise the annual Internet Research conference, one of the premier academic conferences in this field.
+Our conferences take place in October of each year, and more information about past and future events can be found here.

 - In collaboration with Information, Communication and Society we publish selected, refereed papers from the annual conference in a special issue of that journal each year.
 This arrangement follows four years’ publishing with Peter Lang of the Internet Research Annual.